Vicio/ubuntu-tips/readme.md

 # Ubuntu Tips

-A series of tips for getting a better overall experience in your travel to **the ubuntu experience**.
+A series of tips for getting a better overall experience in your travel to **ubuntu**.

 These tips include the following: